-Joseph Monahan, Ph.D., age 66
+Joseph Monahan, Ph.D., age 67

 Joseph Monahan, Ph.D., has served as our Chief Scientific Officer since January 2021.
-From August 2017 to January 2021, Dr. Monahan served as our Executive Vice President, Research and Development.
-Prior to joining our company, Dr. Monahan founded the biotechnology company, Confluence Life Sciences, Inc. in 2010 and functioned as the Chief Scientific Officer.
+From 2017 to January 2021, Dr. Monahan served as our Executive Vice President, Research and Development.
+In 2010, Dr. Monahan founded a biotechnology company, Confluence Life Sciences, Inc., and functioned as its Chief Scientific Officer until our acquisition of Confluence in 2017.
 He has also held multiple research leadership positions at Pfizer Inc., including Executive Director, Inflammation Research, global kinase platform leadership team lead; site head of enzymology and biophysics, and inflammation research and development lead.
 He has held adjunct and visiting professor positions at Washington University Medical School, University of Missouri and University of California, Los Angeles School of Medicine.
-Dr. Monahan received his B.S. degree in biochemistry from the University of South Carolina.
+Dr. Monahan received his B.S. degree in biochemistry from the University of New York at Buffalo and a Ph.D. degree in biochemistry from the University of South Carolina.

-James Loerop, age 58
+James Loerop, age 59

 James Loerop has served as our Chief Business Officer since January 2022.
-Prior to joining our company, from July 2019 to January 2022, Mr. Loerop served as Executive Vice President, Business Development and Strategic Planning at Anika Therapeutics, Inc., a publicly held global joint preservation company, where he was responsible for global business development activities.
-From September 2017 to July 2019, Mr. Loerop served as Chief Corporate Development Officer for Lupin Pharmaceuticals, Inc., where he was a member of the company's Executive Leadership Team and was responsible for global business development and corporate development activities.
-Prior to joining Lupin, Mr. Loerop held senior leadership roles at various companies in the pharmaceutical and life sciences industry, including at Alexion Pharmaceuticals, Inc. as Senior Vice President of Global Business Development from April 2015 to September 2017, GlaxoSmithKline as Vice President of North America Business Development from 2010 to 2015, and Stiefel Laboratories, Inc. as Senior Vice President of Global Corporate Development, prior to GSK's acquisition of Stiefel.
+From July 2019 to January 2022, Mr. Loerop served as Executive Vice President, Business Development and Strategic Planning at Anika Therapeutics, Inc., a publicly held company focused on products for joint preservation, where he was responsible for global business development activities.
+From 2017 to July 2019, Mr. Loerop served as Chief Corporate Development Officer for Lupin Pharmaceuticals, Inc., where he was a member of the company's Executive Leadership Team and was responsible for global business development and corporate development activities.
+Prior to joining Lupin, Mr. Loerop held senior leadership roles at various companies in the pharmaceutical and life sciences industry, including at Alexion Pharmaceuticals, Inc. as Senior Vice President of Global Business Development, GlaxoSmithKline as Vice President of North America Business Development, and Stiefel Laboratories, Inc. as Senior Vice President of Global Corporate Development, prior to GSK's acquisition of Stiefel.
 Mr. Loerop received a B.S. degree in marketing from Western Michigan University.